 Nuclear technology can be used for health, either for diagnosis or for treatment or therapy.
 Using radiation from radioactive isotopes of cobalt at certain doses of cancer cells, these cells will die, whereas normal cells are not so affected during treatment.
 In addition to diagnosing the patient’s illness without having to perform surgery, doctors usually use X-rays.
 In addition, nuclear medicine is also able to detect the recurrence of cancer.
 Since tens of years ago, various national hospitals have utilized domestic production radioisotope for diagnostic purposes or various kinds of diseases.

-In addition to Brotherapy, Cs-137 and Co-60 radioscopies are also used for Tele therapy, although lately tele-therapy using Cs-137 radioisotope is no longer recommended for use.
-Although in recent decades the number of Co-60 teleterapi plane began to decline was replaced with a medical accelerator.
-The radioisotope, in addition to being used for brachytherapy and teletapet, is now also widely used for the purposes of Gamma Knife, as another way of treating cancer located in the head.
+In addition to Biotherapy, Cs-137 and Co-60 radioscopies are also used for Teletherapy, although lately teletherapy using Cs-137 radioisotope is no longer recommended for use.
+Although in recent decades the number of the Co-60 teletherapy plane began to decline was replaced with a medical accelerator.
+The radioisotope, in addition to being used for brachytherapy and teletype, is now also widely used for the purposes of Gamma Knife, as another way of treating cancer located in the head.

 Another ability is to determine the location of abnormalities in circumstances in which tumor marker levels in the blood increase.
 Another benefit of nuclear medicine techniques is that it can be used to monitor organ function and detect the damage caused by treatment, such as monitoring the heart function of patients receiving chemotherapy treatment.
 In addition, bone imaging using nuclear medicine techniques is a way to detect the spread of cancer to the bone.
 The same method is also used for monitoring.
 Nuclear technology is also very helpful in the healing of heart disease.
 Nuclear technology has the ability to diagnose and determine the prognosis of coronary heart disease.
 In general, nuclear medicine techniques in the field of cardiology (heart disease) use gamma cameras that can be used to assess the function of the heart qualitatively and quantitatively.
 In addition, cardiac functional assessment can also be done globally and regionally.
 In addition, to scan the lungs and assess respiratory problems.